 This little cupboard came into my hands, like most of my projects, without a plan or an idea to go with it.
 Isn’t that how so much of life goes….

 As one of the handles was broken, All six of them needed to be replaced.
 I tried out small white porcelain handles that I’d taken off of my entrance dresser (featured in another post).
 Things were starting to take shape but my cabinet didn’t have much character yet, it wasn’t very playful looking.

-I decided to paint the interior to give it a little punch and a bit of a surprise, when the cabinet doors open.
+I decided to paint the interior to give it a little punch.
 As I used chalk paint, I only gave the interior a light sanding.

-I liked the result but as this is a child’s cabinet, it needed to be more fun.
-Off i went to hunt for storage bins and perhaps a little paper to line the back of the cupboard with.
+I liked the result but as this is a child’s cabinet, it needed to be more fun still.
+Off I went to hunt for storage bins and perhaps some paper to line the back of the cupboard with.

 I liked the accent paint colour and gift bag lining although the door handles still weren’t quite cutting it…. in the above picture, they don’t look too bad but in real life, the gold was just too bright and shiny.
 Back into the garage I went, hoping to find something else (it really is quite astonishing that I somehow had so many handle options… I really don’t know how that happened…)

-At the store, I first found some vinyl tile backsplash imitation which I decided the cabinet NEEDED (in the picture above, you see half of it installed).
+I found some vinyl tile backsplash imitation which I decided the cabinet NEEDED (in the picture above, you see half of it installed).
 But after searching high and low, I didn’t find moulding.
 I decided to try little craft panels instead (that’s what they had).
 I painted them a quick coat of white paint and taped them into place to see.
 The panels looked heavy and awkward.
 I’d have to go to the hardware store as I should have in the first place, to buy a little moulding (I’m sure the panels will serve me for another project).